Joan Luedders Wolfe: Career

 Later on, WMEAC under Wolfe's leadership took on environmental aspects related to nuclear waste disposal.

 Wolfe was appointed in 1973 by Gov. William Milliken to the Michigan Natural Resources Commission.
 She was the first woman appointed to the committee and eventually became chair.
 She was also a member of the first Natural Resources Trust Fund Board, the Governor's Advisory Committee on Electric Energy Alternatives, and the board of the National Audubon Society.

 Wolfe is author of the book Making Things Happen: How to be an Effective Volunteer, which was published in 1991.
 Based on her experience in the environmental movement, Wolfe provides an assessment of volunteerism and outlines the basic skills that volunteers need to make a stronger impact.

 Later in life, Wolfe worked at the Resource Recovery Department for Kent County, Michigan, and taught enrichment classes at the Oakdale Elementary School in Grand Rapids, Michigan.
+She also served on the board of the National Audubon Society.

 Regarding her accomplishments, Wolfe stated, "....I never aspired to be head of anything in particular, but I did aspire to get things done."
 She was active in the League of Women Voters.
 Wolfe also wrote an account of the passage of the Michigan Environmental Protection Act of 1970 and the Inland Lakes and Streams Act of 1972 that provides advice to activists seeking to enact legislation today.

 One of Wolfe's environmental accomplishments, the Michigan Environmental Protection Act, was partially reversed through actions of a conservative majority of the Michigan Supreme Court in 2004.